Hi!

 "

-and not reinstall platformio not reinstall vscode (this ver or other old ver) cant got success result help please… -
+and not reinstall platformio not reinstall vscode (this ver or other old ver) cant got success result :frowning: help please… -

 apt uninstall and purge and reinstall have not success too…